txdylan27/GenoMiss/README.md

 ## Overview

-Our tool was built to detect gene missanotations in species were intron sizes can be greater than the cutoff value used by most aligners (500-600 KB), but it can also be used to detect misannotations in general.
+Our tool was built to detect gene missanotations in species where intron sizes can be greater than the cutoff value used by most aligners (500-600 KB), but it can also be used to detect misannotations in general.
 This tool aims to provide a list of potentially missanotated genes without requiring large computational resources.
 These genes can then be evaluted in wet-lab or by re-running computationally expensive annotation pipelines such as EGAPX.